What is polymyositis?

 How is polymyositis treated?

-Heat therapy and rest.
-These can help lessen muscle symptoms.
+and rest.
+These can help ease muscle symptoms.

 Braces or other special devices.
 These can help to support muscles and help with movement.